-I'm a 26 year-old developer currently living in Southern Oregon who loves to learn new things every day.
+I'm a 27 year-old developer currently living in Southern Oregon who loves to learn new things every day.
 I have been programming for over 10 years and have experience with the entire web stack, from mockups to server deployments.
 My interest in design started a couple of years ago when I decided that I wanted to broaden my skillset outside of programming.
-You can write the most beautiful, efficient code imaginable but if it's not presented in a clean, straight-forward way then your users aren't going to care—this is yet another problem that I solve.
+You can write the most beautiful, efficient code imaginable but if it's not presented in a clean, straight-forward way then your users aren't going to care—this is yet another problem that I want to be able to solve.

 I've had a computer for as long as I can remember.
 My parents were both into technology, so as soon as it was possible to have a PC in the house they did.
 I remember watching my dad tweak with the computer (either upgrading the hardware or just general use) and playing with things like Kid Pix to try and create fun things.
 Kid Pix was quite limited back then, but with a kid's imagination you really could make whatever you wanted.
 While Kid Pix and Mavis Beacon were enjoyable, and kept me distracted for a long time, eventually I lost interest.
 It wasn't until I was introduced to video games that I really got excited about what worlds computers would let people escape to.